weilinlimath/Quan-SR/README.md

 # Quan-SR
+Code includes the following features
-Code that implements MSQ and beta quantization for non-harmonic Fourier transforms, and recovery methods based on convex optimization and subspace estimation
+1. Implements MSQ (memoryless scalar quantization) and beta quantization for non-harmonic Fourier transforms
+2. Includes recovery methods based on convex optimization and subspace estimation

+Requires the following third party features
+1. CVX (or any other suitable convex solver)
+2. Matlab's parallel computing toolbox (not necessary but greatly reduces the run time)

+Run the script to reproduce the numerical experiments in the paper "Quantization for spectral super-resolution" by Weilin Li and Sinan Gunturk, https://arxiv.org/abs/2103.00079